COMBINE-lab/sshash-rs/README.md

 Anyway, I hope this library is useful to others in addition to myself and our lab, and I expect it to be developed and improved going forward.

+## Intentionally unimplemented features

+This library does not currently support the *weighted* dictionary functionality of SSHash.
+This was not needed for our purpose, and I wanted to remove non-essential features from the initial version.

 ## Building

 Requires **Rust 1.85+** (edition 2024).